Building a Career as a Drummer – Options, Tips and Common Mistakes

 Mistakes to Avoid

-There are some mistakes that have tripped up many professional drummers during their musical journeys.
+Some mistakes have tripped up many professional drummers during their musical journeys.
 While you can’t completely avoid all of them, it’s better to learn from other people’s experiences and avoid the big ones while making wise decisions to progress your career.
 Here are some common mistakes to watch out for.

 Neglecting Proper Training